toshi1801/lang_identification/README.txt

 Course: Fundamentals of Speech Recognition COMS 6998 003

 Data:
+Note: Data is not available with this recipe.

 The cleaned speech data is present in folder 'db'
 This folder contains the following structure: